kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/03-Docker-vs-ContainerD.md

 ![](../../images/02-03-03.png)

-So `rkt` and other container runtimes that adhere to the OCI standards where now supported as container runtimes for Kubernetes via the CRI, however Docker wasn’t built to support  the CRI standards, remember Docker was built way before CRI was introduced and Docker still was the dominant container tool used by most, so Kubernetes had to continue to support Docker as well and so Kubernetes introduced what is known as Docker-shim which was a hacky but temporary way to support Docker outside of the CRI.
+So `rkt` and other container runtimes that adhere to the OCI standards where now supported as container runtimes for Kubernetes via the CRI, however Docker wasn’t built to support  the CRI standards, remember Docker was built way before CRI was introduced and Docker still was the dominant container tool used by most, so Kubernetes had to continue to support Docker as well and so Kubernetes introduced what is known as `dockershim` which was a hacky but temporary way to support Docker outside of the CRI.

 ![](../../images/02-03-04.png)